Kansas City Southern de México

-Canadian Pacific Railway has been approved to purchase and merge with KCS, creating a combined railroad that will be the first and only to directly serve Canada, Mexico and the United States.
-The merger will take place as soon as April 14, 2023.
+Canadian Pacific Railway purchased KCSM in December 2021 for US$31 billion.
+On April 14, 2023, KCS and KCSM became subsidiaries of CPR, and began conducting business under the name of their new parent, CPKC.

 History

 Kansas City Southern de México was originally formed in 1996 when Kansas City Southern Industries and Transportación Maritima Mexicana (TMM) purchased a government concession to operate on a rail system in Mexico.
 It was the Mexican President, Ernesto Zedillo, who proposed the privatization of the Mexican railways because the Mexican railway system had fallen into a state of disrepair and needed drastic work to become profitable.
 Since the late 1930s, Mexican trains and tracks were the property of the government as Ferrocarriles Nacionales de México (Mexican National Railways).
 When the decision to privatize the railroad was made, only 15% of freight was moved by rail in Mexico (versus 42% in the US).

 The most sought-after portion of the concessions, called the Northeast Railroad, was bid on by many major companies, including the United States' largest railroad company, Union Pacific Railroad.
 This concession included about 3315 mi of track with connections to many key cities, including Monterrey, Mexico City, and Laredo, Texas.
 This track carried 46% of all rail traffic in Mexico and 60% of all freight coming from the United States.
 KCSM and TMM bid and won the concession for US$1.4 billion for the rights to operate the concession, paying 49% and 51% respectively.

-In 2005, Kansas City Southern Industries purchased Transportacion Maritima Mexicana's share in TFM, giving them full ownership of the company, and the TFM was officially renamed Kansas City Southern de Mexico.
+In 2005, Kansas City Southern Industries purchased Transportación Maritima Mexicana's share in TFM, giving them full ownership of the company, and the TFM was officially renamed Kansas City Southern de México.

-11 of 14 of Mexico's auto assembly plants, plus two more under construction, are located on the railroad.
+Eleven of Mexico's 14 auto assembly plants, plus two more under construction, are located on the railroad.
 Automobile traffic (autos and parts) accounted for 9% of the 2012 total carloads.